Students must also complete the Undergraduate Registration Requirement and the degree requirements of their home school.

 |Department Courses (12 units)|

-Students whose theses and grades meet program criteria are recommended to the college for graduation with honors.
-For more information see the director of undergraduate studies and the catalog entry for Honors in the Major.
+Students whose theses and grades meet department criteria are recommended to the college for graduation with honors.
+For more information consult the department website and/or the director of undergraduate studies and see Honors in the Major.